dyweb/blog/source/introduction_to_time_series_database.md

 data points are an array of points where each point is a timestamp and value.

-For series, the main goal is the extensibility for post processing (searching, filtering etc.). i.e. If you want `top 10 CPU usage among all machines in us-east region`, the identifier of `CPU usage for machine-01 in us-east region` is `name=cpu.usage machine=machine-01 region=en-us`, and the query becomes `name=cpu.usage machine=* region=en-us order by value desc limit 10`.
+For series, the main goal is the extensibility for post processing (searching, filtering etc.). i.e. If you want `CPU usage of all machines in us-east region`, the identifier of series `CPU usage for machine-01 in us-east region` is `name=cpu.usage machine=machine-01 region=us-east`, and the query becomes `name=cpu.usage machine=* region=us-east`.
-It order to deal with large amount of series and wildcard matching, (inverted) index is needed, some chose to use external search engine like ElasticSearch (Heroic), Solr (KairosDB).
+It order to deal with large amount of series and wildcard matching, (inverted) index is needed, some chose to use external search engine like [Heroic](https://github.com/spotify/heroic) is using Elasticsearch.
-Some chose to write their own (InfluxDB, Prometheus).
+Some chose to write their own like [InfluxDB](https://github.com/influxdata/influxdb), [Prometheus](https://prometheus.io/).

 For data points there are two models, an array of points `[{t: 2017-09-03-21:24:44, v: 0.1002}, {t: 2017-09-03-21:24:45, v: 0.1012}]` or two arrays for timestamp and values respectively `[2017-09-03-21:24:44, 2017-09-03-21:24:45], [0.1002, 0.1012]`.
 The former is row store, the latter is column store (not to be confused with column family).
-When building TSDB on top of existing databases ([Cassandra](https://xephonhq.github.io/awesome-time-series-database/?language=All&backend=Cassandra), [HBase](https://xephonhq.github.io/awesome-time-series-database/?language=All&backend=HBase) etc.), the former is used more, while for TSDB written from scratch, the latter is more popular.
+When building TSDB on top of existing databases ([Cassandra](https://xephonhq.github.io/awesome-time-series-database/?language=All&backend=Cassandra), [HBase](https://xephonhq.github.io/awesome-time-series-database/?language=All&backend=HBase) etc.), the former is used more, while for TSDB written from scratch, the latter is more popular, TSDB is actually a subset of OLAP and columnar format brings higher compression ratio and query speed.

 ## Types of time series databases

-Time series databases can be split into two types, existing databases with time series specific special schema or databases designed to for time series data.
+Time series databases can be split into two types, existing databases with time series specific special schema or databases built for time series data from scratch.
 We use KairosDB and InfluxDB as example for following discussion.
+A lot of TSDB are [built on top of Cassandra](https://xephonhq.github.io/awesome-time-series-database/?language=All&backend=Cassandra), [KairosDB](https://kairosdb.github.io/) is the pioneer of them.
+[InfluxDB](https://github.com/influxdata/influxdb) has tried many backends until they came up with their `Time Structured Merge Tree`.

 ### KairosDB

 Before dive into KairosDB, let's warm up using a simplified version called [Xephon-K](https://github.com/xephonhq/xephon-k).
 [Xephon-K](https://github.com/xephonhq/xephon-k) is a multi backend time series database I wrote for testing out different mechanism of building TSDB.
 Its immature Cassandra backend is simple and modeled after [KairosDB](https://kairosdb.github.io/).

+If you are not familiar with Cassandra, here is a brief introduction.
 Cassandra (C*) is a column family NoSQL database modeled after BigTable, people sometimes call it **wide column**.
 You can think column family as a map of map of map.
 It's a row store, not a column store.
 We can match some concept of Cassandra with RDBMS's.
-`Keyspace` in C* is database in RDBMS, i.e. you create different database for you blog and ecommerce application for isolation.
+`Keyspace` in C* is database in RDBMS, i.e. your blog and ecommerce application use same MySQL Server but create different database for isolation.
 `Table` in C* is a map and `Partition Key` is its key, also known as (physical) row key, which is used to partition data to different nodes.
 The value of the top level map is also map, and its key is the `Cluster key` (column), its value is also a map.
-When creating a table in CQL, the first column is partition key and the second is cluster key. i.e. In the following CQL, `Keyspace` is `naive`, `Table` is `metrics`, `Partition Key` is `metric_name`, `Cluster Key` is `metrics_timestamp`, the inner most map is `{value: 10.2}`, we can have more than one keys for it if needed, i.e. `{value: 10.2, annotation: 'new app deployed'}`
+When creating a table in CQL, the first column in primary key is partition key and the second is cluster key. i.e. In the following CQL, `Keyspace` is `naive`, `Table` is `metrics`, `Partition Key` is `metric_name`, `Cluster Key` is `metrics_timestamp`, the inner most map is `{value: 10.2}`, we can have more than one keys for it if needed, i.e. `{value: 10.2, annotation: 'new app deployed'}`